Find Local 211 Services

 - You were unable to pay your rent, mortgage or mobile home lot rent because you experienced financial need due to COVID-19.

-- Your household monthly income is at or below the maximum rent listed here.
+- Your household monthly income is at or below the maximum income listed here.

-- You have not already received rental assistance that covered your rent or mortgage.
+- You have not already received assistance that covered your rent or mortgage or mortgage forbearance.

 - You complete the application for assistance and provide all of the needed documentation.